MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 ## Deploy the SLB service

 Now deploy an SLB/MUX service instance.

+To deploy an SLB/MUX service instance, follow these steps:

 1. Select the **SLB Production Generation 2 VM.xml** service template > **Configure Deployment**.
 Enter a **Name** and optional destination for the service instance.
 The destination must map to a host group that contains the hosts you've configured.
 2. In the **Network Settings** section, map **TransitNetwork** to your transit VM network and **ManagementNetwork** to your management VM network.